• Skip to primary navigation

 The type of drink you choose can also impact your drinking experience.

-Cocktails tend to take longer to prepare because they require more ingredients and preparation time, but the result is a more nuanced flavor profile that’s often associated with upscale bars.
+Cocktails tend to take longer to prepare because they require more ingredients and preparation time, but the result is a more subtle flavor that's often associated with upscale bars.

 Meanwhile, mixed drinks are easy to order and typically served in simpler glassware in casual settings.

-While cocktails usually have more intricate recipes compared to mixed drinks, preparation time plays an important role as well.
+While cocktails usually have more detailed recipes compared to mixed drinks, preparation time plays an important role as well.

 They require significant prep time due to complex recipes needing various techniques employed from muddling herbs to making syrups from scratch while mixed drinks come together quickly as pouring one or two pre-prepared ingredients into shaker cans filled with ice.

-The art of mixology is continuously evolving as new techniques are discovered and flavor profiles change throughout history.
+The art of mixology is continuously evolving as new techniques are discovered and flavors change throughout history.

 Becoming familiar with these variations can help you appreciate each type of beverage creation thoroughly from a technical and sensory perspective without necessarily being aware of semantics within it all.